 We are in constant dialogue with research organisations to understand the impact of this funding.

-The most recent lockdown, with schools closed, has ramped up even further the pressures on the system.
-We will continue to monitor the situation closely and maintain dialogue and engagement with our community as the pandemic and its impacts progress.
+The lockdown in early 2021, with schools closed, ramped up even further the pressures on the system.
+We have been continuing to monitor the situation closely and maintain dialogue and engagement with our community as the pandemic and its impacts progress.

 As well as financial support, we are considering the wider actions we can take to support the careers of those working across the system.
 The pandemic has amplified the extreme pressures and anxiety faced by many, caused by well-documented drivers that undermine a healthy research and innovation culture.